venuduggireddy/slakedit/README.md

  - [x] Create a new developer account at [developer.okta.com](https://developer.okta.com/).
 After login Okta provides a pre-configured custom Authorization Server with the name `default`

+ - [x]  Create a new custom Scope API -> Authorization Server -> clic
  - [x] Create a API token and make a note of the token as it will be the only time that can be viewed.
 This API token needs to be passed as an Authorization header for all Okta REST API calls

 	 ![#Note](https://placehold.it/15/f03c15/000000?text=+)  *Note:* API Token expires every 30 days